preprio/prepr-nextjs/README.md

 For the PreviewBar to work we need to fetch all the segments from the Prepr API.
 To do this navigate to Prepr -> Settings -> Access tokens and create a new access token with the following scopes:
 - `segments`

-THen copy the access token and navigate to your `.env` file and add the following environment variable:
+Then copy the access token and navigate to your `.env` file and add the following environment variable:
 ```bash
 PREPR_SEGMENTS_ACCESS_TOKEN=<YOUR_ACCESS_TOKEN>
 ```